 WE BELIEVE IN THE POWER OF CHANGE

-SENSEI DAVID LOPRIORE, L.Ac.
+CLINIC DIRECTOR SENSEI DAVID LOPRIORE, L.Ac.

 The founder and Clinical Director of Acupuncture, Shiatsu and Oriental Medicine of New England is David LoPriore, Licensed Acupuncturist.
 His title “Sensei” means both “Teacher” and “Doctor/Healer” in Japanese, where it is used as a suffix.
 LoPriore Sensei has earned this title via 35 years’ training in Asian medicine, meditation, philosophy, energy- and health-building exercises, Japanese yoga and martial arts.
 He uses this title in the clinic because he has found that patients respond best to treatment when they think of themselves as active “students” of holistic wellness and are disciplined about self-care.
 Those who simply receive treatments but don’t engage in recommended self-care activities or seek insights into behaviors that may be contributing to their poor health can take longer to heal.
 This causes longer-term suffering, and can increase the costs of care.